charith-Penugonda/charith-Penugonda/README.md

 - 🌱 I’m currently learning about programming languages and o
 - various operating systems
 - 💞️ I’m looking to collaborate on anything that can improve my knowledge
 - 📫 How to reach me charithpenugonda@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 charith-Penugonda/charith-Penugonda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.